• Skip to primary navigation

 Our RV & Boat Mobile Internet Overview

-With these routers we can run multiple cellular data plans, Ethernet WAN (such as Starlink) and Wi-Fi as WAN.
+With these routers we can run multiple cellular data plans, Ethernet WAN (such as Starlink), USB tether hotspots and Wi-Fi as WAN.
 The routers provide instant fail over if one connection goes down, or even bonding multiple connections for increased reliability.

-We also use Access Points from Peplink for distributing our Wi-Fi signal and being able to use our roof antennas for Wi-Fi as WAN.
+We also use Access Points from Peplink for distributing our Wi-Fi signal and being able to use our roof antennas for fetching a Wi-Fi signal from a marina or campground.

 The routers & Starlink move between our various vessels as we switch up our travel style during the year – so what is actually installed in each can vary at any moment.
-But here’s two setups we might be running at any given time:
+But here’s our setup as of 2025:

 When we leave one of our vehicles behind in storage, we do leave behind a spare data plan in an older single modem Pepwave router for remote monitoring.